Constructing supersingular elliptic curves with a given endomorphism ring: Algorithm to associate elliptic curves to maximal orders

 We propose an alternative algorithm to solve this problem.
 The main idea of our method is to replace isogeny computations, for a very large set of isogenies, by gcds of Hilbert class polynomials.
 This leads to a complexity of $O(p^{2.5+\varepsilon})$ field operations.

 If we consider the sub-problem of matching supersingular curves over $\F_p$ with their maximal orders, it seems that Cervi\~no's algorithm can be adapted to handle this case with complexity $O( p^{2.5 + \varepsilon} )$ field operations.
 Our method for this case has the improved complexity $O( p^{1.5 + \varepsilon} )$.
+Note that, as would be expected, the complexities in both cases are just the complexity from Section~\ref{sec:5.1} multiplied by the number of choices for $\OO$.

-Cervi\~no's proof that the algorithm halts within a bounded running time uses a result of Schiemann (Theorems~4.4 and~4.5 of \cite{Schiemann}) that two ternary forms with equal theta series are integrally equivalent.
+Cervi\~no's proof that the algorithm halts within a bounded running time uses a result of Schiemann (Theorems~4.4 and~4.5 of \cite{Schiemann}) that two ternary forms with equal theta series are equivalent.
 In our case, this translates to: if $\OO^T$ and $\OO'^T$ represent the same integers with the same multiplicity, then it follows that $\OO^T\sim\OO'^T$, and hence by Lemma~\ref{Lem}, we have that $\OO$ and $\OO'$ are of the same type.
 Furthermore, Schiemann gives a bound $b$ in terms of the successive minima $D_1$, $D_2$ and $D_3$ of $\OO^T$, such that if $\OO^T$ and $\OO'^T$ represent all integers $k \leq b$ with the same multiplicity, then indeed $\OO$ and $\OO'$ are of the same type.
 For our purposes we may take $b = 3D_3$, which gives $b \le 6p$ using~\eqref{D-generalbounds}, although much better bounds are given in Schiemann's general result.

 It is not difficult to see that $\OO^T$ and $\OO'^T$ represent the same integers with the same multiplicity if and only if they optimally represent the same integers with the same optimal multiplicity.
 This is because every representation $x\in\OO^T$ of $k\in\Z$ can be decomposed uniquely as $x=cy$, where $y\in\OO^T$ is optimal and $c$ is a positive integer.
 More specifically, we have the following: